azrinsultana/signal-processing/README.md

 short_ma = 30, long_ma = 150, rsi_period = 7, rsi_low = 40, rsi_high = 60, atr_period = 14, atr_mult = 0.25

 The geenrated signals ratio are buy:sell: hold: = 16:17:67

+The geenrated signal again refined by identifying local highs and lows in the price series using generate_extreme_signal.
+This produces cleaner, more meaningful BUY and SELL points

+## Output